 §550.1208.
 Food Preparation.

 A center must have a food preparation area designated for the preparation of meals, snacks, or prescribed nourishments.
-The meals, snacks and nourishments must be maintained in accordance with state and local sanitation and safe food handling standards, including the Texas Food Establishment Rules.
-The center must be in compliance with Department of State Health Services rules in 25 TAC §§229.161 - 229.171 and §§229.173 - 229.175 and local health ordinances or requirements in the storage, preparation, and distribution of food; sanitation of dishes, equipment, and work area; and in the storage and disposal of waste.
+The meals, snacks and nourishments must be maintained in accordance with state and local sanitation and safe food handling standards.
+If the center has a kitchen for cooking meals, or for providing meals and snacks directly or under contract, the center must be in compliance with Texas Department of State Health Services rules in 25 TAC Chapter 228 (relating to Retail Food Establishments).
+The center must also be in compliance with local health ordinances or requirements in the storage, preparation, and distribution of food; sanitation of dishes, equipment, and work area; and in the storage and disposal of waste.